Hyon Song-wol: Early career

-Marriage and rumors of involvement with Kim Jong-un
+Marriage and rumors of involvement with Kim Jong Un

 Hyon disappeared from public view in 2006 when, according to reports in the Japanese media, she married a North Korean army officer with whom she had a child.
-She was reported to have known Kim Jong-un, the youngest son of former North Korean leader Kim Jong-il, since they were both teenagers.
-South Korean government sources told the media that Hyon and Kim Jong-un had been romantically involved in the early 2000s after he returned to North Korea from his studies at a public school in Switzerland.
+She was reported to have known Kim Jong Un, the youngest son of former North Korean leader Kim Jong Il, since they were both teenagers.
+South Korean government sources told the media that Hyon and Kim Jong Un had been romantically involved in the early 2000s after he returned to North Korea from his studies at a public school in Switzerland.
 His father reportedly disapproved of the relationship and the younger Kim and Hyon broke it off.

-Following Kim Jong-il's death in December 2011, Kim Jong-un was thought to have resumed the relationship.
+Following Kim Jong Il's death in December 2011, Kim Jong Un was thought to have resumed the relationship.
 According to South Korean intelligence sources, "rumors about the two having an affair have been circulating among Pyongyang's top elite".

-In early July 2012, public interest in Kim Jong-Un's personal life increased when Korean Central Television, North Korea's state-run media station, released footage of Kim sitting next to a then-unidentified woman who frequently appeared with him in public events.
+In early July 2012, public interest in Kim Jong Un's personal life increased when Korean Central Television, North Korea's state-run media station, released footage of Kim sitting next to a then-unidentified woman who frequently appeared with him in public events.
 South Korean intelligence officials initially identified the woman as Hyon.
 However, on 25 July 2012, North Korean media announced that the woman was Ri Sol-ju.

+On 16 November 2023, The Korea Times published an article in which Choe Su-yong, a former official at the National Intelligence Service (NIS), alleges that Hyon is the mother of Kim Jong Un's eldest child.
+Choe also alleges that this child is a son known as Il-bong.

 Execution rumor

-On 29 August 2013, The Chosun Ilbo reported that Hyon had been executed by firing squad on the orders of Kim Jong-un along with eleven other performers, including violinist Mun Kyong-jin, both of whom had allegedly made illegal pornographic videos.
+On 29 August 2013, South Korean newspaper The Chosun Ilbo reported that Hyon had been executed by firing squad on the orders of Kim Jong Un along with 11 other performers, including violinist Mun Kyong-jin, both of whom had allegedly made illegal pornographic videos.
 According to a source quoted by the newspaper, "They were executed with machine guns while the key members of the Unhasu Orchestra, the Wangjaesan Light Music Band and the Moranbong Band as well as the families of the victims looked on".

 Pyongyang's state news agency KCNA denied claims that the singer was executed, and a Japanese news magazine reported that she was seen subsequently.

-On 16 May 2014, Hyon appeared on North Korean television participating in the National Convention of Artists, disproving the rumors.
+On 16 May 2014, Hyon appeared on North Korean television participating in the National Convention of Artists.
+However, at the time, some theorized that the government may have used an older video to make it seem as though she were still alive.